m-minasyan/youtube-hide-watched-video-extension/README.md

 2. Hover over any video thumbnail on YouTube
 3. Click the eye icon to hide/dim that specific video
 4. Access Hidden Videos Manager from the popup to manage hidden videos

+### Export and Import

+**Export Your List:**
+1. Open Hidden Videos Manager from the popup
+2. Click "Export List" button
+3. A JSON file will download automatically with timestamp
+4. Store the file safely as a backup

+**Import a List:**
+1. Click "Import List" button in Hidden Videos Manager
+2. Select a previously exported JSON file
+3. Choose a conflict resolution strategy:
+   - **Skip Existing**: Keep current data, only add new videos
+   - **Keep Newer**: Compare timestamps and keep the more recent version
+   - **Overwrite All**: Replace all existing records with imported data
+4. Review the import preview showing what will change
+5. Click "Import" to complete the process

 ### Quick Actions